All Star Talent Show Extravaganza: Episode

-Ten contestants enter the Werk Room.
-For the first mini-challenge, the contestants "read" (or playfully insult) each other.
+Ten contestants enter the workroom.
+RuPaul greets the group and reveals that the judges will not be eliminating contestants this season.
+RuPaul then reveals the first mini-challenge, which tasks the contestants with "reading" (or playfully insulting) each other.
 Alaska wins the mini-challenge.
-For the main challenge, the contestants perform a talent show for the judges and a live audience.
-Following are the contestants and acts:
+RuPaul reveals the main challenge, which tasks the contestants with performing in a talent show for the judges and a live audience.